 Keep your vegies alive in the heat

-In tropical zones, cherry tomatoes, watermelon, eggplant, lettuce, cucumber, Asian greens like Bok choy are great to sow now.
+In tropical zones, cherry tomatoes, watermelon, eggplant, lettuce, cucumber, and Asian greens like Bok choy are great to sow now.

 Combat fruit flies